send-on/new-demo-generator/README.md

 Array designates randomness - The event generator will randomly pick ONE element in the array.

 ## TODOs
-1. Dropoffs, Repeats, amd Dependencies for events.
-Currently these columns don't do anything.
-2. Set the number of users (such as 1 for testing).
-3. Customize the number of unique users from 0-10K
-4. localStorage saving of write keys.
+1. localStorage saving of write keys.
+2. Add more error checking.